Best Smart Home Hubs 2026: 7 Tested, Local Control

 Cloud-first vs local-control — which should I pick?

-Pick local-control (Hubitat C-8 Pro at $179.95 or Home Assistant Green at $219) if reliability during internet outages matters or if you want zero data leaving your home.
-Pick cloud-first (SmartThings Station at $109.99 or Echo Hub at $179.99) if 30-minute plug-and-play setup matters and you don't mind scenes failing when AWS or Samsung's cloud has an outage.
-The composite scores reflect this: Home Assistant Green at 8.90 and Hubitat at 8.70 outrank the cloud-heavy hubs because local control weights 20% of the methodology.
+Pick local-control (Hubitat C-8 Pro at $159.95 or Home Assistant Green at $219) if reliability during internet outages matters or if you want zero data leaving your home.
+Pick a cloud-leaning hub (Aeotec Smart Home Hub at $127.49 or Echo Hub at $109.99) if quick setup matters and you don't mind cross-ecosystem scenes needing the cloud during an outage — though the Aeotec runs SmartThings Edge device drivers locally on-hub, which keeps more automations firing than a purely cloud-first design.
+The composite scores reflect this: Home Assistant Green at 8.90 and Hubitat at 8.70 outrank the cloud-leaning hubs because local control weights 20% of the methodology.

-SmartThings vs Hubitat — what's the actual difference?
+SmartThings (Aeotec) vs Hubitat — what's the actual difference?

 Is Apple TV 4K a real hub or just a border router?

-Apple TV 4K is a HomeKit hub plus Thread border router plus Matter controller — three roles in one $129 box.
+Apple TV 4K (3rd Generation, Wi-Fi + Ethernet, 128GB) is a HomeKit hub plus Thread border router plus Matter controller — three roles in one $249 box.
 It cannot pair Zigbee or Z-Wave devices directly, so it's not a full hub for Aqara sensors or Z-Wave locks.
 For Apple-first households running only Thread + Matter + HomeKit devices, it's the easiest pick.
-For mixed-protocol homes, pair it with an Aqara Hub M3 ($159.99) for Zigbee bridging.
+For mixed-protocol homes, pair it with an Aqara Hub M3 ($119.99) for Zigbee bridging.

 Home Assistant Green vs Yellow — which to buy?